sagemath/trac_to_gh/Issue 2835.md

 # Issue 2835: [with patch, needs review] primes_of_degree_one iterator for NumberField_generic

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2835

 Original creator: ncalexan